jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ---

 Med school is all test after test after test, and so a little over a year into it and I'm noticing some patterns.
-I'm not a top student, but here are simple strategies that brought order to chaos.
+Here are simple strategies that brought order to chaos.
 While most of this is from med-school tests, the principles apply to nearly all multiple choice exams.

 ## Practice questions